111550175/AI_final_project_2024/README.md

 - 111550079 方品仁

 ## Introduction
 We first train original BCQ algorithm with D4RL dataset to be our baseline.
-And we do ablation study based on three method different from original BCQ.
+And we do ablation study based on three methods different from original BCQ.
 1. We replace the variational auto-encoder(VAE) with conditional generative adversarial nets(CGAN).
 2. They modify the original Clipped Double Q-learning:
    $$y = r + \gamma\max\limits_{a_i}\left[\min\limits_{j=1,2} Q_{\theta'_j} (s',a_i)\right]$$